Air Force kicker, defense pave way to 40-7 win over Navy

-AIR FORCE ACADEMY, Colo.
-(AP) — Tevye Schuettpelz-Rohl tied a school record with four field goals, Air Force’s hastily reconstructed defense stymied Navy’s offense and the Falcons opened their season with a 40-7 win over the Midshipmen on Saturday night.
+Tevye Schuettpelz-Rohl tied a school record with four field goals, Air Force’s hastily reconstructed defense stymied Navy’s offense and the Falcons opened their season with a 40-7 win over the Midshipmen on Saturday night.

+“A good victory,” said Air Force senior George Silvanic, who was moved from offensive line to defensive tackle a few weeks ago out of necessity.
+“We’ve got to keep moving forward.”

 Sophomore QB Haaziq Daniels rushed for a score in his first career start as the Falcons (1-0) took a big first step toward capturing the coveted Commander-in-Chief’s Trophy between the service academies.